 Most K-12 schools, parents, and students are not aware of how Title IX relates to sexual harassment/assault in schools.
 For example, many wonder why schools should investigate student sexual assaults at all and not simply leave the matter to the police.

 Title IX is a civil rights law.
 It prohibits all educational institutions that receive federal money from discriminating against students on the basis of sex.
 Sexual harassment/assault is a form of discrimination because it can limit or prevent a student from participating in and benefiting from a school’s educational program.

 These resources explain what Title IX is, students’ rights, and schools’ responsibilities under Title IX.
 Many of these resources are for the college level, but they are also relevant to K-12 schools.
-Not all resources offer the same advice and information, and some sources are more independent than others.
+Not all resources offer the same advice and information.

 US Department of Education Office for Civil Rights (OCR)

 Know Your Rights: Title IX Requires Your School to Address Sexual Violence

 Explains the steps for filing a Title IX complaint with OCR.